apache/flink/docs/content/docs/dev/datastream/fault-tolerance/checkpointing.md

 ## Checkpointing with parts of the graph finished *(BETA)*

-Starting from Flink 1.14 it is possible to continue performing checkpoints even if parts of the job graph have finished processing all data, because it was a bounded source.
+Starting from Flink 1.14 it is possible to continue performing checkpoints even if parts of the job graph have finished processing all data, which might happen if it contains bounded sources.
 The feature must be enabled via a feature flag:

 ```java
 Configuration config = new Configuration();